evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 610 liters.
 With the rear seat down, it is 1770 liters.
-On the roof, you can load up to 100kg.
-The maxium weight of the car is 3225kg, and with the base weight of 2580 kg, you can max load 645 kg, including driver and passengers.
+On the roof, you can load up to 100 kg (220,5 lbs).
+The maxium weight of the car is 3225 kg (7110 lbs), and with the base weight of 2580 kg (5688 lbs), you can max load 645 kg (1422 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).

 {{< sitefiguresized thumb="models/mercedes/eqs/eqs_53_4maticplus/trunk_1_st.jpg" title="Mercedes-AMG EQS 53 4MATIC+" width="3000" height="2000"  >}}